 Hopefully you’ve already read my definitive book on social media strategy Maximize Your Social.
 I’ve already blogged here about the essential ingredients that go into a social media strategy.
 Assuming that you already have a strategic approach to social, you also need to be regularly optimizing your strategy through regularly revisiting it – and if you fall in this category you should be reading my social media strategy audit questions post.

-Either way, a new year is a great time to take a step back, confirm that the objectives in your social media strategy still are important today, acknowledge that you are also measuring the right things that will prove the ROI of your social media program, and optimize all of the tactical choices you have been making in your day to day social media activities.
+Either way, it’s always a great time to take a step back, confirm that the objectives in your social media strategy still are important today, acknowledge that you are also measuring the right things that will prove the ROI of your social media program, and optimize all of the tactical choices you have been making in your day to day social media activities.
 Social media is a never-ending changing landscape that you should always be playing catch up to.

 Playing Catch Up with Social Networks